drbarzaga/ReactToolkit-VSCE/README.md

-# React Toolkit for VS Code
+# ReactToolkit for VS Code

+ReactToolkit is a VS Code extension that provides a curated list of resources for React developers.
+It includes official documentation, popular libraries, tools, and more, all accessible from a convenient sidebar.

 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/YourPublisherName.react-toolkit)
 ![Visual Studio Marketplace Installs](https://img.shields.io/visual-studio-marketplace/i/YourPublisherName.react-toolkit)
 ![Visual Studio Marketplace Rating](https://img.shields.io/visual-studio-marketplace/r/YourPublisherName.react-toolkit)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-> Boost your React development workflow with this comprehensive toolkit right in your VS Code editor!

 ## ✨ Features

-ReactToolkit brings a curated collection of essential React resources directly into your VS Code environment:

 - 📚 **Resource Library**: Access a wide range of React resources, from official documentation to popular libraries and tools.
 - 🔍 **Quick Search**: Easily find the resources you need with our built-in search functionality.